 Fen wants to learn, she wants to please and she needs a job.
-Agility or obedience based homes would be excellent for her, her concentration and loyalty and desire to please is second to none.
-She is a typically female German Shepherd Dog in that her family is everything to her.
-Improvements are being made with strangers, she is getting plenty of stimulation here at the kennels meeting new people everyday.
-She is still a little shy at first but soon loves fuss and attention.
-Fen still needs a little more work on her lead manners, she is perfect when out on her own but again when out in company does tend to pull a little.
-Fen would also be happily homed as an only dog at the centre of a family unit where she gets to take part in the general routine and day to day activities.
+Agility or obedience based homes would be excellent for her, however there would be a lot of work before she was safely focussed enough to be able to work in a class environment, her learning skills are excellent unless she is trained onto something then distracting her because very hard.
+Her loyalty to her humans though is second to none.
+She is a typically female shepherd in that her family is everything to her.
+With strangers now Fen has massively improved, she is getting plenty of stimulation here at the kennels and meets new people everyday.
+She is still a little shy at first but soon warms up and loves fuss and attention.
+Fen is now in the main lead trained but still needs a little more work, she is perfect when out on her own but again when out with my male shepherd does tend to pull a little.
+Fen would love a home where she would become the centre of a family unit where she gets to take part in the general routine and day to day activities.

-Fen is house trained, crate trained and is happy to spend a few hours in a room on her own now.
+Fen is house trained, crate trained and is happy to spend a few hours in a room on her own now if necessary during the day.
 We had to crate train her because there isn’t a door in the world that she can not open if she turns her mind to it.
 Off lead without distractions Fen is a dream, she is also extremely food motivated.
-Her manners around human food are also improving.
-At times she is stilla worried little girl but the level of socialisation she has received at kennels has helped massively.
-Fen loves children having previously lived with 2 children aged 1 and 3.
-Fen also travels like a dream.
-All in all now she is learning to be the most wonderful dog and needs to find a suitable home now to take her on the rest of that journey in an environment she can relax.
+However this would need to be a safe area where other animals and dogs were not likely to suddenly appear.

 Fen is vaccinated, kc vaccinated, de flead, de wormed, spayed and microchipped.
 For more information or to offer Fen a home please use the pre adoption questionnaire below.
 Fen is currently located in Stoke on Trent and can be rehomed nationally subject to a successful homevisit being carried out and all members of the immediate family being willing to travel to meet with her